Taink/memoire-m1/src/template.typ

   set document(author: authors.map(a => a.name), title: title)
   set page(numbering: "1", number-align: center)

-  let body-font = "New Computer Modern Sans" let heading-font = "Linux Libertine"
+  // Keep in mind this is also used in the SVGs. let body-font = "New Computer Modern Sans" let heading-font = "Linux Libertine"